Vipin-Uniyal/Spam-Classifier/README.md

 <p align='center'><img src='https://user-images.githubusercontent.com/31500911/143228104-d5c25e1f-606f-4eb1-8848-3916650082ee.gif'></p>
 <br>
 <h2>How it does : </h2>
 <p>Extract the text and the target class from the dataset.
 Extract the features of the test using TF IDF vectorizer for the input features.
-Split the skewed data into shuffled sets using stratified shuffle split in sklearn library.
 Use standard classifiers to classify the data into spam or ham.</p>
 <br>
 <p align='center'><img src='https://user-images.githubusercontent.com/31500911/143228853-d59b05e8-4765-48ef-afec-fe91ec4cebcb.png'></p>
 <br>